jonaspleyer/vtk-rs/vtk-wrap/README.md

 # Internals
+In order to correctly determine which methods and types to expose, `vtk-wrap` converts the information obtained by `WrapVTK` between multiple layers until the desired code can be generated.

 1. [x] Generate xml data using WrapVTK
 2. [x] Parse xml data into custom Rust structs (module `parse_wrap_vtk_xml.rs`)